-At the beginning of July, the Graduate School at UWE, Bristol in collaboration with Plymouth University and Bath Spa University put on a four day residential course for doctoral researchers at the fabulous Buckland Hall in the Brecon Beacons.
+At the end of June, the Graduate School at UWE Bristol in collaboration with Plymouth University and Bath Spa University put on a four day residential course for doctoral researchers at the fabulous Buckland Hall in the Brecon Beacons.
 This course was designed to give researchers the time and space to reflect on their development to date and to spend time in the company of other researchers thinking about where their research might take them.
 The overall theme of the course was “Building a reputation as a researcher”.
 Running through the programme were several topics that underpin this; communication of research, collaboration with others and understanding what drives you as a researcher.
 Here is the programme that gives a flavour of what we were doing.An interesting venue historically, Buckland Hall is now operated as a retreat/wedding venue.
-What’s great about it is that with groups the size that we have (32 researchers and a team of around 8 staff) you get exclusive use.
+What’s great about it is that with groups the size that we have (36 researchers and a team of around 8 staff) you get exclusive use.
 The staff are brilliant achieving the seemingly impossible balance between being terribly efficient, catering for all your needs yet being almost out of sight the entire stay.
 As a course organiser I can’t tell you how valuable that is!
 The other feature of this venue is the ethos, the place runs on trust – trust bar, no room keys, treat the place as your own etc. and the organic vegetarian cuisine.

 Having the right venue is one thing but you have to come up with a programme that is right for your participants.
 We’ve a lot of experience running these type of courses (since 2003 in fact) and many of them have been based on the renowned Vitae GRADSchool model.
 Over the past few years we have been hacking the format in part because of the diverse nature of our participants who on average tend to be older, international and from a wide range of disciplines.
 A further success factor in a course like this is a good balance of facilitators who understand doctoral researchers and their research.